kazekage/Shoot-em-up/README.md

 SFML-Game
 =========

 This project explores a new dimension in the traditional shooting game to make it more interesting and challenging.
 The complexity of this game makes it an ideal candidate for a major project as we can focus on advanced topics like graphics functionality and implementation of computer controlled intelligent opponents.

+This sky combat game includes various features such as  : a player can fire missiles and bullets, control the direction of his/her aircraft, and even pick up some goodies such as health, bullets, missiles and power-ups that the enemies drop when they are killed.

 # Trailer Window